Amirrix/seolaxy-discord-bot/README.md

 - Check `SEOLAXY_API_BEARER_TOKEN` is valid
 - Verify API endpoint URL
 - Review API rate limits

+**Duplicate payment intent error:**
+- This is a security feature working correctly
+- Each payment intent can only be used once
+- Check database for existing registrations with same payment intent
+- Contact administrator if legitimate user needs to re-register

 **Role assignment not working:**
 - Update role IDs in `src/constants/roles.js`